daih27/psychphinder/README.md

 ## Features

 - Search throughout all the episodes and movies
-- Add your favorite quotes to favorites
+- Save your favorite quotes
 - Backup and restore your saved quotes
 - View the references made in each episode (Only season 1 for now)